vranki/ExtPlane-Panel/README.md

  - Panel update interval - time (in seconds) how often the panel should be redrawn
  - Default font size - affects all instruments

+### Setting up hardware instruments ###

+Currently servo-like devices are supported.
+ExtPlane-panel has concept of output devices which contain one or more outputs (usually servo outputs) and bindings which contain mapping between X-Plane dataref and one output on a output device.

+Example: Making a servo that displays indicated airspeed with range of 0-200 knots.

+ * Press hardware button.
+Enable the output device you want to use on Devices tab.
+ * Open Bindings tab.
+Click "New".
+ * Enter following details:
+   * Name: ASI
+   * Input dataref: sim/cockpit2/gauges/indicators/airspeed_kts_pilot
+   * Dateref accuracy: 0.5 (or as high value as possible)
+   * Input min: 0
+   * Input max: 200 (this sets the range of ASI in knots)
+   * Output device: the device you enabled
+   * Output num: Number of output on your device.
+Usually 0=first servo, 2=second servo..
+   * Output min: 45 (set this to the value that moves servo to zero position)
+   * Output max: 250 (set this to the value that moves servo to 200kt position)
+ * Click Save changes.
+Servo should now start moving.
+ * If you modify values, click Save changes again.
+Remember to save the panel to save these settings!

+Note: If you need to reverse the servo direction, swap input min and input max values.

 ## Creating new Panel Items ##